-- the right to terminate the contract in the above-mentioned cases (see 5.2 Termination of Contracts) unilaterally; and - acting in a discretionary manner when assessing price proposal justifications.
+- they do not breach procurement and competition legislation; - the right to terminate the contract in the above-mentioned cases (see 5.2 Termination of Contracts) unilaterally; and - acting in a discretionary manner when assessing price proposal justifications.

 The above list is non-exhaustive.